 This class is open to all eighth-grade students with previous band experience.
 Students will begin a more advanced study of music, concepts, and literature.
-Students will be encouraged to participate in local, regional, and statewide festivals.
-Groups are involved in performance-related activities throughout the school year.
-Except for large and/or expensive instruments, parents must secure instruments for their children.
+Students will be encouraged to audition for local, regional, and state-wide honor bands.
+Groups are involved in performance related activities throughout the school year.
+It is encouraged for guardians to secure an instrument for their student.